Arindam-Jain/Self-Driving-Car-Indoor/README.md

 # Video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YQQlbH-sbFo/0.jpg)](https://www.youtube.com/watch?v=YQQlbH-sbFo)
 <br/>
-I have used the black pages as boundary
+I have used the black pages as boundary <br/>
+This video is the prototype which was sucessfully implemented on a medium size toy car in college premises.